-- 1 Locate the "satellites.txt" file on the CD. - 2 Your preferences are saved in the "Starry Night Pro 4.5 \Sky Data\Prefs" folder.
+- 1 Locate the "satellites.txt" file on the CD. - 2 Your preferences are saved in the "Starry Night Pro 5.0 \Sky Data\Prefs" folder.

-Installing Starry Night Pro 4.5
+Installing Starry Night Pro 5.0

-To run Starry Night Pro 4.5, you need to install two programs: Starry Night Pro 4.5 and QuickTime.
+Starry Night Pro 5.0 comes on three CD's that include both the Windows and Macintosh versions.
+To run Starry Night Pro 5.0, you need to install two programs: Starry Night Pro 5.0 and QuickTime.
 QuickTime is a tool for manipulating graphics files and constructing and viewing animation sequences.
-Starry Night Pro 4.5 will not run if QuickTime (version 6 or later) is not installed.
-To install Starry Night Pro 4.5 and QuickTime, follow the installation instructions below.
+Starry Night Pro 5.0 will not run if QuickTime (version 6.5 or later) is not installed.
+To install Starry Night Pro 5.0 and QuickTime, follow the installation instructions below.

-Note: If you already have QuickTime (version 6 or later) on your computer, you do not need to install it again.
-If you have an older version of QuickTime, install the newer version of QuickTime from the Starry Night Pro 4.5 CD.
+Note: If you already have QuickTime (version 6.5 or later) on your computer, you do not need to install it again.
+If you have an older version of QuickTime, install the newer version of QuickTime from the Starry Night Pro 5.0 CD.
 It will automatically overwrite your older version.
+9